comp426-2022-fall/final-project-group14/docs/api_explained.md

 The app.post page is the second and the third steps of combat.
 After rolling the dice, the `next` button takes the user to the next step, which is `/app/E2/fight/turns`.

 ### /app/E2/fight/turns
 This page is where the combat actually starts.
-There are 3 buttons that represent 3 types of actions an user can choose during combat.
+There are 3 buttons that represent 3 types of actions a user can choose during combat.
 After each action, the user will come back to this endpoint until the wolf is dead.
 The user can also hit the `End the game` button to end this simulator early.
 The first action is `ATTACK`.
-This button takes the player to `/app/E2/fight/turns/attack`.
+This button takes the user to `/app/E2/fight/turns/attack`.
 The second action is `DODGE`.
-This button takes the player to `/app/E2/fight/turns/dodge`.
+This button takes the user to `/app/E2/fight/turns/dodge`.
 The third action is `HIDE`.
-This button takes the player to `/app/E2/fight/turns/hide`.
+This button takes the user to `/app/E2/fight/turns/hide`.

 ### /app/E2/fight/turns
 This page is where the combat actually starts.
-There are 3 buttons represents 3 types of actions a player can choose during the combat.
-After each action, user will come back to this endpoint until the wolf is dead.
+There are 3 buttons that represent 3 types of actions a user can choose during combat.
+After each action, the user will come back to this endpoint until the wolf is dead.
 The user can also hit the `End the game` button to end this simulator early.
 The first action is `ATTACK`.
-This button takes user to `/app/E2/fight/turns/attack`.
+This button takes the user to `/app/E2/fight/turns/attack`.
 The second action is `DODGE`.
-This button takes user to `/app/E2/fight/turns/dodge`.
+This button takes the user to `/app/E2/fight/turns/dodge`.
 The third action is `HIDE`.
-This button takes user to `/app/E2/fight/turns/hide`.
+This button takes the user to `/app/E2/fight/turns/hide`.

 ### /app/E2/fight/turns/attack
 This page introduces the rule of making an attack and allows the user to roll a dice to determine whether the attack is successful.
-If the attack is successful, the `Next` button takes the player to "combat-actions-miss.ejs" , which is a page that tells the player the attack fails.
-The player can hit the `next` button to the `/app/E2/fight/turns` to start another turn.
+If the attack is successful, the `Next` button takes the user to "combat-actions-miss.ejs" , which is a page that tells the user the attack fails.
+The user can hit the `next` button to the `/app/E2/fight/turns` to start another turn.
-If the attack is successful, the `Next` button takes the player to "combat-actions-damage.ejs", which is a page allowing the player to roll another dice to determine how much the wolf is hurt.
+If the attack is successful, the `Next` button takes the user to "combat-actions-damage.ejs", which is a page allowing the user to roll another dice to determine how much the wolf is hurt.
 The user can hit the `next` button to the `/app/E2/fight/turns` to start another turn.

 ### /app/E2/fight/turns/dodge
 This page introduces the rule of dodging, and the user can roll the dice to determine whether the dodge is successful.
 The user can hit the `next` button to the `/app/E2/fight/turns` to start another turn.